Read on to discover more about the Lake Superior Agates we use!

 Over a billion years ago, the continent began to shift and lava spewed from the surface.
 Iron-rich lava flows poured along the fault lines, creating the volcanic rock we find along the north and south shores of Superior today.
 These volcanic shorelines can be found along the north and west shores of Presque Isle in Marquette.
 The locals refer to the most dramatic section as "Black Rocks".

-Pattern variations include fortification agates which feature bold, straight bands wrapping around a centerpoint (Below) and the rare eye agates which has perfectly round dot bands that speckle the surface of the stone (middle above).
+Pattern variations include fortification agates which feature bold, straight bands wrapping around a center point (below, right) and the rare eye agates which have perfectly round dot bands that speckle the surface of the stone (above, left).

 Imperfections can become the most interesting elements of stones.
 In agates, composition variations are known as "inclusions".
 Plume agates have fluffy inclusions which often appear to be soft and have depth, often resembling feathers, plants, or flowers.
 These inclusions are created when oxide minerals grow within the forming agate.
 In the early stages, the agate is a gelatinous substance which provides support for the inclusions to expand.
 Over time it hardens and the patterns are solidified in the gorgeous gemstones we see today.